How To Grow Zinnia Flowers From Seed

 Planting + Harvesting Tips:

 - Pinch out your zinnia seedlings when they are 30cm tall (3 true sets of leaves).
-Pinching out means taking the top 10cm off your seedling.
-This will encourage stronger, taller stems and more flowers!
+Pinching out means taking the top 10cm off your seedling to remove the first centre bud.
+This will encourage stronger, taller stems, branching and more flowers!

 - Zinnias are heat lovers, so plant in full sun with good air circulation.
 This will prevent them from getting powdery mildew.